 The comfy hotel

-The first and last two nights of the Expedition Kilimanjaro you will stay in an attractive and green hotel in the centre of the cosy town of Arusha.
-You can specify when booking whether you want a single, double or triple room.
-The hotel has a bar, a restaurant and a massage parlour (very nice after the climb), safety deposit boxes for valuables and a laundry service.
+The first and last two nights of Expedition Kilimanjaro you will stay in an attractive and lush green hotel in the cozy town of Arusha.
+You can specify in your reservation whether you desire a single, double or triple room.
+The hotel has a bar, a restaurant, a swimming pool and a massage parlor (very nice after the climb), safety deposit boxes for valuables and a laundry service.
+The daily breakfast offers continental, English breakfast and vegetarian options.

 You climb Kilimanjaro in 7 days and 6 nights via the Machame Route.
 You will ‘climb’ up via this route and, after reaching the summit, descend again via the Mweki Route.
 During this route, you will enjoy the views every day, from tropical rainforests to endless-looking lunar landscapes above 4000 metres/13,000 feet.